jreyesr/zerosmq/README.md

 * There is a logging function that uses the tag that you passed to `zerosmq.init()`.
 To use it, call `zerosmq.log('some message')` from anywhere in your code, after `zerosmq.init()`.
 This will print the message that you passed, plus a tag at the beginning to help you distinguish it from other nodes' messages.
 * There are `zerosmq.unsubscribe('topic')` and `zerosmq.stop_publishing('topic')` functions, which stop a subscription and publications in a given topic, respectively.
 (WARNING: Untested!
 Use at your own risk!)
 * There is a graphing utility which creates an image showing all nodes and their communications.
 It is described [here](#graphing-nodes-and-topics).
+* There is also a plotting utility which can show a graph of any topic or set of topics, in real time.
+It is described [here](#plotting-data)

 ## Shell script
 If you installed GNU Parallel, you can run all nodes from a single shell script, and get all their outputs on the same console.
 This saves time and effort, since you would typically have multiple consoles open, one for each node.
 This route will probably not work if a node needs input or otherwise interacts with the user, but it works fine for the standard "data collection into data processing into data output/logging" workflow that tends to happen in ROS.